hibernatexj/presto/presto-docs/src/main/sphinx/getting-started.rst

 Presto Documentation
 ====================

-This documentation is available for download as HTML.
+This documentation is available for download as HTML from :download:`teradata-presto`.

-Download Presto Documentation from :download:`teradata-presto`